fourseven:scss

 7}

 You can enable debug mode by setting the DEBUG_PACKAGE_SASS environment variable to any value other than false or 0.
-In debug mode, additional error messages and stack traces will be logged to the console.
+In debug mode, additional error messages and stack traces will be logged to the console, providing more detailed error logs.

 export DEBUG_PACKAGE_SASS=true